rossharper/ScratchTDD/README.md

 [... etc up to 100]
 ```

+Essentially, this boils down to:
+- if a number is divisible by 3, say "FIZZ"
+- if a number is divisible by 5, say "BUZZ"
+- if a number is divisible by 3 _AND_ 5, say "FIZZBUZZ"
+- for all other numbers, say the number.

 Let's explore the problem using TDD, and just write the function ("block") that decides what to output for each input number.

 ### Start with some basic tests

+Let's start with a simple failing test `testOneIsOne` that tests that for an input of `1`, the output is `1`...

 ![](FizzBuzz01_FailingTest.png)

+Make it pass by simply returning `1` from our `calculateOutputForNumber` block.

 ![](FizzBuzz02_PassingTest.png)

+Simply returning `1` isn't going to work for all numbers for FizzBuzz, so we should start to explore building out our algorithm by picking another test scenario and writing a failing test for it.

+Let's write a failing test for the number `2`.

 ![](FizzBuzz03_FailingFor2.png)

+And make it pass...

 ![](FizzBuzz04_ProblematicPassing2.png)

+But, uh oh, there's a problem.
+I've made it pass by changing the output to `2`.
+And our `testResult` is saying "PASS".
+But _really_ `testOneIsOne` is failing.
+Our second test result for `testTwoIsTwo` is overwriting it.

+So, I refactored my test code a bit so that each individual test now adds its result to a list of `testResults`.
+We then have another block, `verifyAllTestsPass` that checks for any failures and sets our `overallTestResult` to "PASS" if there are none.

 ![](FizzBuzz05_TestResultsFailing.png)

+That's better, it now correctly tells us that the first test is failing, as is the overall suite of tests.
+So let's fix our code.

+We'll just set the input `number` as the `output` for now...

 ![](FizzBuzz06_TestResultsPassing.png)

+Next, let's add a test to check that an input of `3` returns "FIZZ".
+This will force us to build some more of our algorithm.
+Here, we simply check if the number is `3` and set the `output` to "FIZZ" if it is, or the input `number` if it is not.

 ![](FizzBuzz07_TestFizz.png)

+We know that's not good enough.
+All numbers that are divisible by 3 should say "FIZZ".
+Let's add another test for `6`, and change our code so that when the number is divided by 3, and the remainder is 0, we say "FIZZ".
+We'll use the [modulo operator](https://en.wikipedia.org/wiki/Modulo_operation) for that — this effectively tells us that the input number is _wholly_ divisible by 3.

 ![](FizzBuzz08_NextFizz.png)